 You must have the TV connected in order to see the On Screen Display (OSD).
-Note that the OSD is not available with component video, just composite or S-video.
+For component video OSD, only the system setup menus are available, not the pop-up text (volume, source etc.) which appear on the composite or S-video outputs.